pabloturati/devices-clientapp/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-#### `npm run test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-#### `npm run cypress`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 #### `npm run lint`